jericirenej/object-trim/README.md

 **Easily filter object by their properties - then get the filtered object back!**

-- Two types of filtering available: that will either 1) either exclude all of the matched properties or 2) include only the matched properties.
+- Two types of filtering available:
+  - Exclude all of the matched properties or
+  - Include only the matched properties.
 - Filter by a list of property names AND | OR
 - Filter by a list of regex filters (**new feature**).
 - Recursive filtering available.
-  - Recursive filtering will not inspect (filter within) arrays, sets, and maps.
+  - Recursive filtering will not inspect (filter within) arrays, sets, maps, dates, and other in-built classes.

 ## Detailed usage info